voxpupuli/puppet-splunk/README.md

 You can also use r10k or code-manager to deploy the module so ensure that you have the correct entry in your Puppetfile.

+#### Package Dependencies

-Once the module is in place, there is just a little setup needed.
+Once the module is in place, you will need to ensure the splunk package(s) are available.

+If your environment has the splunk package(s) available, and the supplied `package_provider` supports it, it is not required for you to manage the splunk packages.

-First, you will need to place your downloaded splunk installers into the files directory, `<module_path>/splunk/files/`.
-If you're using r10k or code-manager you'll need to override the `splunk::params::src_root` parameter to point at a modulepath outside of the Splunk module because each deploy will overwrite the files.
+Otherwise, you will need to place your downloaded splunk installers into the files directory, `<module_path>/splunk/files/`.
+If you're using r10k or code-manager you'll need to override the `splunk::enterprise::src_root` or `splunk::forwarder::src_root` parameter to point at a modulepath outside of the Splunk module because each deploy will overwrite the files.

 The files must be placed according to directory structure example given below.

 The expected directory structure is:

-     $root_url/
+     $src_root/
      └── products/
          ├── universalforwarder/
          │   └── releases/